mcywong/mcywong.github.io/_posts/2019-05-28-Project Idea.md

 subtitle: Background and Problem Statement
 image: /img/dfoLogoCropped.jpg
 gh-repo: mcywong/DFO-Tools-site
+tags: [Hell Logger, Engineering Design Process]
 ---

 ### Background
-This project is designed to be a convenient tool for players of the MMORPG [Dungeon Fighter Online](https://www.dfoneople.com/) or DFO for short.
+This project is designed to be a convenient tool for players of the MMORPG by Neople&copy; [Dungeon Fighter Online](https://www.dfoneople.com/) or DFO for short.
 As with most RPG style games, players fight in dungeons to level up and get stronger equipment.
 One type of dungeon in DFO is called Hell mode where the strongest tier of equipment called Epics can be found at a low drop rate.
 Players will complete many runs of Hell mode hoping to get lucky and find one of their desired Epic gear.